Endava/cats/README.md

 </div>

 <h3 align="center" style="color:orange">
- Starting with version 6.0, CATS generates significantly more test cases (more than 10k even for small APIs) which result in increased running times and bigger reports.
+ Starting with version 6.0, CATS generates significantly more tests (more than 10k even for small APIs) which result in increased running times and bigger reports.

 Please check the <a href="#slicint-strategies">Slicing Strategies</a> section for options on how to split the Fuzzers.
 </h3>